Oxford University Global Surgery Group

 We recently held the second Oxford Global Surgery Course, 9-13 September 2019.

-Our 2020 dates will be announced here.
+The next Oxford Global Surgery course will be 14-18 September 2020.
 Please email firstname.lastname@example.org to be added to the mailing list for this.

 EXTERNAL CONFERENCES & EVENTS